TheJimmyNowak/firefox-backgroundimg-swaper/README.md

 3. Go to the chrome directory and create a directory called __img__.
 Move your image to the img directory.
 4. Now you could `git clone` the repo to the chrome folder
 5. Make `swapimage.py` executable and add to crontab
+6. Go to the url about:config, accept the risk (we will not really do anything harmful here, nothing to worry about), and in the Search Bar, paste toolkit.legacyUserProfileCustomizations.stylesheets, and set the value to true.
+This tells Firefox to load the CSS file at startup.

 # For those who love copy pasting :wink: